Guille1899/Digit_recognition/README.md

 ## About this app

-This [Webapp](http://ec2-52-47-116-65.eu-west-3.compute.amazonaws.com:8080/) allows you to recognise digits (i.e., numbers from 0 to 9) manually drawn on your screen.
+This [web app](http://ec2-52-47-116-65.eu-west-3.compute.amazonaws.com:8080/) allows you to recognise digits (i.e., numbers from 0 to 9) manually drawn on your screen.

 ![app_in_use](img/digit_predict.gif)